About

 “True enjoyment comes from activity of the mind and exercise of the body; the two are ever united.” – Wilhelm von Humboldt

-My Journey to art & wellness
+My journey to art & wellness

 I grew up drawing.
-My sister wrote stories and I animated those stories.
+My sister wrote stories, and I animated those stories.
 My dream was to be an artist.
 I began designing and sewing clothes in high school.
 I attended Indiana University of PA for Fashion Merchandising and Business Administration.
-The demand of school and work overtook my life.
-My classes were focused on the business side of fashion and I lost interest.
-I eventually gave up my creative pursuits in trying to survive paycheck to paycheck.

-After a bad back injury working as a raft guide in my mid-twenties, I had to find a way to heal.
-I started practicing yoga, and eventually completed a Yoga Teacher Training.
-It didn’t pay well, but I was on a much needed new journey.
-I started to teach in the Ohiopyle, PA area and loved connecting with and helping my students.
+I started to teach yoga in the Ohiopyle, PA area and loved connecting with and helping my students.
 This is why I believed I could work in healthcare.
 After all, I couldn’t live broke in the hills forever.
 It was time for another new journey.

 I had to find a stable career.
 Living with little in my bank account caught up to me.
 After my back injury, I found it hard to make ends meet, and I needed health insurance.
 I went back to school to work in healthcare after enduring the Great Recession of 2007 – 2009.
-School was demanding and the Respiratory Therapy market was flooded.
-Jobs were not as plentiful as advertised, and I worked tirelessly to earn full time employment at Ruby Memorial Hospital, WV.
-Luck was on my side, too – an RT retired and left one open position in a department of over 100 RTs.
-I got hired.

 I found myself drowning in a career too demanding for my circumstances.
-I had the means to take care of myself, but the twelve hour shifts back to back, and the stress of hospital work tore me down.
-After several medical leaves, the COVID-19 pandemic, and too many hostile work environments, I needed an out.
-I couldn’t find stress relief in pushing myself physically anymore.
+I had the means to take care of myself, but the twelve-hour shifts back-to-back and the stress of hospital work tore me down.

 I started to write about my experience with a debilitating injury and the COVID-19 horrors.
 I started to draw and take ceramics classes.
-Eventually, I enrolled in the Web & Graphic Design program in Garrett College, MD.
+Eventually, I enrolled in the Web & Graphic Design program at Garrett College, MD.
 I added a painting class to my schedule just to see if I’d like it.
-A creative outlet was my ticket to freedom.
-Not only did I find relief in painting, I found something I could build for myself.

 That’s where Tara Morris Art & Wellness was born – sheer desperation to live a better life.
 I have never made a better decision for myself.
 It wasn’t easy.
 It was necessary.